-The Kulturforum looks back on an extensive evolutionary and architectural history, which is also reflected in the very different architectural styles of the buildings.
+The Kulturforum looks back on an extensive evolutionary and architectural history.

 At the end of the 1950s, plans existed for a cultural axis across Berlin.
 They were based on the ideas of the architect Hans Scharoun, who was at that time president of the Akademie der Künste (Academy of Arts).
 The wall had not yet been built, and the axis was to extend from the Museum Island in the east to Charlottenburg Palace in the west.